hicommonwealth/commonwealth/knowledge_base/Stake.md

 # Stake

-Community stake is a non-transferrable, fungible token bought and sold by users on a bonding curve.
+Community stake is a non-transferable, fungible token bought and sold by users on a bonding curve.

 Users deposit Ethereum into a smart contract in exchange for the ERC1155 stake tokens.